SkoolNotes/Taproot/KBhHIST201ColdWar.md

 ### Kensian Capitalism
 - Capitalism is not self-regulating
-- Capitalism need an external structure for making it work well => In economic downturns, the govrenment should put money in circulation, in upward economy, the economy should
+- Capitalism need an external structure for making it work well

+=> In economic downturns, the govrenment should put money in circulation, in upward economy, the economy should start regulating economy

+### Neoliberalistic Capitalism
+- Capitalism is self-correcting
+- Capitalism needs guardrails against inflation, but generally they will self-correct